Zeviraty/TOME/README.md

 # About TOME

+> [!WARNING] This project is unfinished and in alpha, come help out!

 TOME is a multi-user text engine designed to be used with traditional mud clients.
 This is the successor to my mud engine ARMUD